JoeLogavina/METENZI-B2B/replit.md

 # B2B Software License Management Portal

 ## Overview
 This project is a full-stack B2B software license management platform.
 Its purpose is to provide enterprise customers with an interface to browse, purchase, and manage software licenses, while offering administrators tools for inventory and user management.
 Key capabilities include a 3-level hierarchical category system, comprehensive B2B client management with custom pricing, and robust order processing with sequential numbering and shared license key pools.
-The platform aims to be a streamlined, high-performance, and secure solution for B2B software distribution, using custom username/password authentication and displaying all prices in EUR.
+The platform features complete dual-tenant architecture with EUR and KM shops, each with currency-specific pricing and native language user instructions.
+The platform aims to be a streamlined, high-performance, and secure solution for B2B software distribution, using custom username/password authentication.

 ## User Preferences
 Preferred communication style: Simple, everyday language.